 Schlemm´s Canal Surgery

 Schlemm´s Canal is the channel that links the trabecular meshwork inside the eye with the venous collecting system on the surface of the eye, which is where the aqueous fluid eventually drains.
 For many years, the opening or tearing of this canal to facilitate the flow of aqueous out of the eye has been the mainstay of glaucoma surgery in congenital glaucoma (glaucoma in babies or small children).
 Similar techniques and concepts are now being evaluated and refined to treat adult glaucomas as well.

 Berkshire Eye Surgery Center

-Berks Eye completes most surgical procedures at Berkshire Eye Surgery Center, a fully equipped eyes-only ambulatory surgery center that provides convenience and comfort for our patients.
-Our center is accredited by the Accreditation Association for Ambulatory Health Care (AAHC), is Medicare certified, and specially designed to accommodate Cataract, Glaucoma, Eyelid and Laser procedures.
+Berks Eye completes most Glaucoma procedures at Berkshire Eye Surgery Center, a fully equipped eyes-only ambulatory surgery center that provides convenience and comfort for our patients.
+Our center is accredited by the Accreditation Association for Ambulatory Health Care (AAHC), Medicare certified, and specially designed to accommodate Cataract, Glaucoma, Eyelid, and Laser procedures.
 To schedule an appointment for Glaucoma surgery, first schedule a consultation at our facility in Wyomissing to see if you are a good candidate for treatment.